Parpeville: Religious heritage

 The village has played host to the Congregation of Franciscan Sisters of the Sacred Heart since its founding in 1867.
 The congregation, established by Father Virgile Adam, focused on educating young girls and caring for orphans.
 The sisters later wore the habit of the Third Order of Saint Francis.

 Politics and administration

 Parpeville is part of the community of communes of Val de l'Oise, an inter-municipal cooperation institution.
 Administratively, it belongs to the arrondissement of Saint-Quentin, the department of Aisne, and the Hauts-de-France region.
-The municipality's mayor, as of July 2020, is Jeremy Twins.
+The municipality's mayor, as of July 2020, is Jeremy Jumeaux.

 Places and monuments

 Aside from the Parpeville Castle, other local landmarks include the modern Church of Saint-Leu, featuring two chapels in the transept and a 14th-15th-century stone statue of Saint Leu.
 Additionally, a commemorative stained glass window crafted by Alphonse Léopold De Troeyer in 1930 stands in memory of the village's fallen soldiers during World War I. There is also a wayside cross and a memorial.